KatherineMichel/katherinemichel.github.io/doc/blog/conferences/djangocon-us-2025-recap.md

 Jeff, Marlene, me, Paolo

 ![](djangocon-us-2025-recap-images/djangocon-us-happy-birthday-django-cake.jpg)
 In case you missed it, Django turned 20 this year.
-To commemorate the occassion, conference attendees were treated to raspberry cake!
+To commemorate the occasion, conference attendees were treated to raspberry cake!

 <!--
 https://katherinemichel.github.io/blog/personal/happy-20th-birthday-django.html